nim-lang/Nim/doc/manual.rst

 The notation ``x[i]`` can be used to access the i-th element of ``x``.

-Arrays are always bounds checked (statically or during execution).
+Arrays are always bounds checked (statically or at runtime).
 These checks can be disabled via pragmas or invoking the compiler with the ``--boundChecks:off`` command line switch.